verana-labs/verifiable-trust-vpr-spec/spec.md

 - all query methods MUST return valid JSON.
 - objects MUST be nested when needed, such as when returning a trust registry.
 - JSON formatting MUST obey to data model regarding attribute names.
-A method that returns a Trust Registry entry MUST return an entry called "trust_registry".
-A method that returns a list of Trust Registries MUST return an entry called "trustRegistries" that contain a list of Trust Registry entries.
+A method that returns a `TrustRegistry` entry MUST return an entry called "trust_registry".
+A method that returns a list of Trust Registries MUST return an entry called "trustRegistries" that contain a list of `TrustRegistry` entries.

 Examples:

-Get a Trust Registry
+Get a `TrustRegistry`

 ```json
 "trust_registry": {